BobVul/Custom-Kernel-Launcher-for-Scaleway/README.md

 1. Clone this repository somewhere.

 2. Install a custom or distro-official kernel.
 In Ubuntu, this can be accomplished with `apt install linux-generic`.
 You are expected to end up with a `/vmlinuz` and `/initrd.img` file in the root.
+If it prompts you, do **not** install grub on any devices - leave them all unticked and press enter, then yes continue without installing grub.

 3. Install `kexec`.
 In Ubuntu, `apt install kexec-tools`.
+If it prompts you, you do **not** want it to handle reboots.

 4. Run `install.sh`.
 This will copy some configs necessary to get prevent errors during the boot.